Biofeedback Devices-Be The Calm In The Storm Around You

 This is the most frequently used biofeedback modality in the treatment of various neurologic and neuromuscular disorders such as stroke, cerebral palsy, traumatic brain injury, and multiple sclerosis.

-EMG biofeedback devices very effectively have been used to monitor stress levels and increase tolerance to stress.
+EMG biofeedback devices have been used very effectively to monitor stress levels and increase tolerance to stress.

-To find appropriate personal EMG Biofeedback home-use devices please visit our product page.
+To find appropriate personal EMG Biofeedback home-use devices, please visit our product page.

 Galvanic Skin Response Biofeedback Device